Even though a majority of Americans believe owning a home is a wise investment*, it doesn’t mean they want to pay for it longer than necessary.

 3. Make Bi-weekly Payments

-e fact that there are 52 weeks in a year and 12 months.
 Paying half of your mortgage every other week adds up to 13 full monthly payments at the end of the year.
 Before making bi-weekly payments, check with your lender to see if there are any fees associated with this payment method.

-Still not sure if paying off early is right for you?
-Please consider us a trusted resource!
+Still not sure if paying your mortgage off early is right for you?
+Contact Wyndham Capital Mortgage today to discuss your options!